tilomitra/bedrock/README.md

 [NuclearJS](https://github.com/optimizely/nuclear-js): Traditional Flux architecture built with ImmutableJS data structures.
 Very similar to Redux.

 [Webpack](https://webpack.github.io/): A module bundler for front-end assets.
-It is used in Bedrock for chunking JavaScript files to be loaded on demand.
+It is used in Bedrock for chunking JavaScript files to be loaded on demand and hot reloading.

+[React Hot Loader](https://github.com/gaearon/react-hot-loader): Tweak React components in real time without page refreshes.